Ivanka Trump Deleted A Tweet Calling The Capitol Attackers "American Patriots"

-As America continues to watch MAGA rioters violently attacking the Capitol Building and terrorizing Washington, D.C., outgoing First Daughter Ivanka Trump came under fire for a tweet that grossly mischaracterized the situation.
-Though it's been deleted, Trump's tweet didn't condemn the chaos, but rather called her father's violent supporters "American Patriots."
+As America watched MAGA rioters violently attacking the Capitol Building and terrorizing Washington, D.C. on Wednesday, outgoing First Daughter Ivanka Trump came under fire for a tweet that grossly mischaracterized the situation.
+Trump's tweet – which has since been deleted – didn't condemn the chaos but rather called her father's violent supporters "American Patriots".

 "American Patriots — any security breach or disrespect to our law enforcement is unacceptable," she tweeted on Wednesday afternoon.
 "The violence must stop immediately.
 Please be peaceful."